 Philament involves a number of voluntary assistants who work together to form an editorial collective.
 Former editors and editorial assistants are listed on the Credits page.

 All academic articles published in Philament are subject to a process of blind peer review.
 This involves an assessment of each submission by at least one PhD-holding scholar with substantial knowledge in a field relevant to the submission.
-This process is designed to ensure that Philament publishes submissions that exhibit both originality and high standards of critical thought and expression.
+This process is designed to ensure Philament publishes original submissions that exhibit a high standard of critical thought and expression.
+Any dispute or unresolvable debate among editors (or as between editors and authors) relating to the suitability or publishability of a submission will be referred to Philament‘s Editorial Advisory Board.
+Philament observes the best practice processes of the Committee for Publication Ethics (COPE).

 Reviews and Excursions are not peer reviewed; however, they are subject to review and editing by the editorial collective.